dynamiqs/dynamiqs/docs/tutorials/time-dependent-operators.md

     (11, 2, 2)
     ```

 ???
-Notes "Function with additional arguments"
+Note "Function with additional arguments"
     To define a modulated operator with a function that takes arguments other than time (extra `*args` and `**kwargs`), you can use [`functools.partial()`](https://docs.python.org/3/library/functools.html#functools.partial).
 For example:
     ```pycon
     >>> import functools